 What the card set consists of, and what it does

-Although the card set is part of a more extensive learning experience, our multi-day Innovation System Design Masterclass, I realized that it could also be of great value on its own in short sessions as it helps to trigger and moderate valuable reflections on one’s own systemic innovation management.
+Although the card set is part of a more extensive learning experience, our multi-day Innovation System Design Course, I realized that it could also be of great value on its own in short sessions as it helps to trigger and moderate valuable reflections on one’s own systemic innovation management.
 The set consists of six simple categories that Ingo Rauth and I originally developed as an author’s template for a book project.
 The collection includes 120 cards (as of May 2022).

 Innovation knowledge and thinking: “The way we think about the (business) world, organize innovation work, and what phenomena and trends will influence the latter.”